 Importers are required to ensure that goods entering the commerce of Australia are correctly marked.
-Trade description markings must be:
+Trade description markings must:

-- on a principal label or brand attached to the goods in a prominent position in a manner as permanent as is practicable; and,
+- be on a principal label or brand attached to the goods in a prominent position in a manner as permanent as is practicable;

 Importers uncertain of any aspect of Customs requirements on labelling/trade description should contact the Customs Information and Support Centre at firstname.lastname@example.org